- October 23, 2020

 Hackers target CEOs and other high-ranking officials in the company to get as much valuable data as possible, in exchange for a lot of money with interested third-party hackers.

 Aside from these attacks, all the compliances of a mobile app already expose them to security breaches.
 Thus, it is crucial for mobile app developers to carefully inspect the security level of any mobile app they develop.
 They must provide the latest security features to protect user data and privacy.

 Mobile security is indeed important.
 Here are some benefits of having a secure mobile app:

 · Protection from malicious ads or advertisements (malts)

 · Protection from lawsuits and other repercussions of unprotected systems

 Mobile app security is something that cannot just be ignored or put secondary to web security.
 Among the 5.19 billion mobile phone users, 4.54 billion are internet users.
 A virus that goes viral is deadly to the global, digital community.
 Mobile app security must be a top priority, for an unsecured mobile app is an app at risk.

 The following are crucial to mobile app security that developers must watch out for:

-1. Secure files and database: Developers must store consumer database, credentials, payment information, and the like on a secured device or cloud-based storage or server.
-Your storage needs to be secured too, fully encrypted, and backed up, with limiteddata access privileges, to prevent any data breach.
+1. Secure files and database: Developers must store consumer databases, credentials, payment information, and the like on a secured device or cloud-based storage or server.
+Your storage needs to be secured too, fully encrypted, and backed up, with limited data access privileges, to prevent any data breach.

 2. Secure Source Code and Avoid Reverse Engineering: Ensure that hackers cannot access your mobile app’s source code or decipher it by using obfuscation, or concealing code and making it unclear, undecipherable, and even confusing.
 This process hinders cyber attackers from performing reverse-engineering strategies to the source code.
 Android has Pro-Guard, a built-in feature that makes codes into meaningless and confusing characters.